 Attachment Focused Family Therapy (DDP Informed)

-Attachment-focused family therapy (AFFT) is a type of family therapy where the therapist and the parent aims are to work together to develop or rebuild an emotionally secure relationship with their child.
+Attachment-focused family therapy (AFFT) is a type of family therapy where the therapist's aims are to help a parent and a child repair their relationship and work to develop or rebuild an emotionally secure relationship.

 Development and Theory